Ulmus laciniata

+Classification

 The tree is similar to the Wych elm Ulmus glabra, and was originally treated as such by Houtzagers and Henry, but later accorded species status of its own largely by reason of the enormous disjunction in their respective areas; U. glabra extending across Europe as far as the Urals, several thousand kilometres from U. laciniata in the Far East.
+Richens (1983), however, regarded U. laciniata Trautv. as "not distinct from wych at species level".

 Description

 Ulmus laciniata is chiefly distinguished by its leaves, often regularly incised to form between three and seven apical lobes, giving rise to its common name, the cut-leaf elm.
+The cusped leaves are normally a feature of adult trees, which can also bear leaves without this feature.
 The tree can reach a height of 27 m, although the trunk rarely exceeds 0.5 m d.b.h.
 The bark of young trees is dark, grey-brown, exfoliating in flakes, but becomes shallowly fissured with maturity.
 The unwinged branchlets bear laciniate leaves usually obtriangular, < 18 cm in length.
 The perfect wind-pollinated apetalous flowers are produced on second-year shoots in April (March in England), followed in May by elliptic < 20 × 14 mm samarae lightly-notched at the apex.
 Growth is moderate; the trunk of one specimen planted on permanently damp, fertile soil in south Hampshire, UK, increased in diameter at breast height (d.b.h.) by a modest average of 1.7 cm per annum.